A day spent exploring the magnificent Glenveagh National Park is one of the best things to do in Donegal.

-Opened to the public back in 1984, Glenveagh National Park boasts an impressive 16,000 hectares of parkland that’s perfect for explore.
+Opened to the public back in 1984, Glenveagh National Park boasts an impressive 16,000 hectares of parkland that’s perfect to explore on foot.

-It’s the second biggest park in Ireland and it’s full of forests, pristine lakes, tumbling waterfalls, rugged mountains and even a castle (the youngest in Ireland).
+It’s the second biggest park in Ireland and it’s full of forests, pristine lakes, the Glenveagh waterfall, rugged mountains and the fairytale-like Glenveagh Castle.

 There’s also plenty of wild animals such as red deer or if you’re lucky, the golden eagle (but sightings are reasonably rare).

-There are several Glenveagh National Park walks to choose from, and the vary greatly in length, so there’s something for every fitness level.
+There are several Glenveagh National Park walks to choose from, and the vary greatly in length, so there’s something for most fitness levels.

 When you arrive into the car par, park up and then, if you need to, nip into the bathroom.
 When you’re ready, it’s time to ramble!